nikitaeverywhere/npm-explorer/readme.md

 Visit [zitros.github.io/npm-explorer](https://zitros.github.io/npm-explorer).

-The main purpose of this service is improve a quality of NPM packages, primarily because many people publish a lot of unnecessary files to NPM (like CI configs, tests, build tools, etc).
+The main purpose of this service is improve a quality of NPM packages, primarily because many people publish a lot of unnecessary files to NPM (like CI configs, tests, build tools or even whole repositories).
+This service will help to check what files does NPM package include along with some other metrics regarding to the package quality.

 Currently the service is under development.